EDusik/chess-console/README.md

 ## Comments:
 I love chess;
-The course is taught in portuguese, so i kept the native language in the code;
+The course is taught in portuguese, so I kept the native language in the code;